Sabir-Ali-Mondal/SAM-ScreenParser/automation_suggestion.md

-  id           - unique within this capture text         - OCR-detected text (may contain errors) type         - present only when deterministically identified control_type - OS accessibility type (often uninformative on Electron apps)
+  id           - unique within this capture text         - OCR-detected text (may contain errors) type         - present only when deterministically identified control_type - OS accessibility type, present only when informative

 {_guide}